An Incident at the Opera Ball on Mardi Gras in 1778: Pierre Victor, Baron de Besenval: Advisor, tactician, string puller

-Helped to turn the duel into a comedy in several acts: Pierre Victor, Baron de Besenval, portrayed by Henri-Pierre Danloux in 1791 at his residence in Paris, the Hôtel de Besenval.
+Helped to turn the duel into a comedy in several acts: Pierre Victor, Baron de Besenval, portrayed by Henri-Pierre Danloux in his Salon de compagnie in 1791 at his residence in Paris, the Hôtel de Besenval.

 On 8 March, Pierre Victor, Baron de Besenval, arrived at the Château de Versailles, where he met the Comte d'Artois.
-The baron told the Comte d'Artois that the Duchesse de Bourbon had behaved in an absolutely reprehensible manner.
-However, the Baron de Besenval also said that he, the Comte d'Artois, should not have allowed himself to be carried away by such impolite behaviour.
+The baron told him that the Duchesse de Bourbon had behaved in a reprehensible manner; however, he added that he should not have allowed himself to be provoked by her behaviour.
 The Comte d'Artois agreed.

-Back in Paris, the Baron de Besenval noticed how the public mood in this affair was tilting to the detriment of the Comte d'Artois.
-The women in particular demanded that the Duchesse de Bourbon's husband, the Duc de Bourbon, challenge the Comte d'Artois to a duel.
-The Baron de Besenval decided to take action on this matter – however, informally.
-He informed Yolande Martine Gabrielle de Polastron, Duchesse de Polignac, who was the favourite of the queen.
-When the baron spoke to the duchesse the courtier Marie François Henri de Franquetot, Duc de Coigny, was also present.
-The Baron de Besenval suggested that the king must act now before things got out of hand and the reputation of the royal family was damaged.
-It was suggested that the king should rebuke both of them: The Duchesse de Bourbon and the Comte d'Artois.
-The Duc de Coigny and the Duchesse de Polignac agreed.
-The Duchesse de Polignac immediately informed the queen of the Baron de Besenval's suggestion.
-The queen in turn informed the king.
-And so, it was decided to put the Baron de Besenval's idea into practice.
-The whole procedure was coordinated by the Ministre d'État, Jean-Frédéric Phélypeaux, Comte de Maurepas.
+Back in Paris, the Baron de Besenval noticed that public opinion in this affair was turning against the Comte d'Artois.
+Women in particular demanded that the Duchesse de Bourbon's husband, the Duc de Bourbon, challenge him to a duel.
+The baron decided to take informal action.
+He informed Yolande Martine Gabrielle de Polastron, Duchesse de Polignac, the queen's favourite.
+When he spoke with her, the courtier François-Henri de Franquetot de Coigny, Duc de Coigny, was also present.
+The Baron de Besenval stated that the king must act quickly before the affair escalated into a true scandal that could harm the reputation of the royal family.
+It was therefore suggested that the king should rebuke both parties – the Duchesse de Bourbon and the Comte d'Artois – and the Duc de Coigny and the Duchesse de Polignac agreed.
+The Duchesse de Polignac immediately informed the queen, who in turn informed the king.
+It was thus decided to put the baron's idea into practice, and the entire procedure was coordinated by the Ministre d'État, Jean-Frédéric Phélypeaux, Comte de Maurepas.